opendocsg/slw-judgments-backfill/2015_SGHC_123/report.md

  (f) The division of the two apartments which has given the wife a 60% share.
 Based on the estimated values in mid 2014 and the outstanding mortgages as of January 2015, the total net values of the Casa Merah and Sims Residence apartments would be about $1,610,820.
 Based on these last available net values, the twenty percentage points differential that the wife has over the husband, translates to $322,164 in value.

-47     I was also mindful of the Court of Appeal’s decision in _Foo Ah Yan v Chiam Heng Chow_ [2012] 2 SLR 506, that s 114(2) of the Women’s Charter (Cap 353, 2009 Rev Ed) is to be applied purposively to achieve a commonsense response to the requirement of justice in each case.
+47     I was also mindful of the Court of Appeal’s decision in _Foo Ah Yan v Chiam Heng Chow_ <span class="citation">[2012] 2 SLR 506</span>, that s 114(2) of the Women’s Charter (Cap 353, 2009 Rev Ed) is to be applied purposively to achieve a commonsense response to the requirement of justice in each case.

 48     With that principle in mind, I concluded that on the facts of this case, a commonsense response to the requirement of justice was to make no order for maintenance for the wife.